JaredCrean2/ADTest/README.md

-This repo contains a small example of using the complex step method, dual numbers, and hand-written algorithmic differentiation to compute the jacobian of the Roe flux function with respect to the left and right states.
+This repo contains a small example of using the complex step method, dual numbers, and hand-written algorithmic differentiation to compute the jacobian of a modified Roe flux function with respect to the left and right states.
+To simplify the benchmark, the SAT term is replaced by a simple arithmetic function.

 The benchmark evaluates the jacobian at 100,000 different states.